glouw/blog/_posts/2018-04-14-Good-Makefiles.md

         $(CC) $(CFLAGS) -MMD -MP -MT $@ -MF $*.td -c $< mv -f $*.td $*.d

-    %.d: ;
-    -include *.d

-    clean:
-        rm -f $(BIN) $(SRCS:.c=.o) $(SRCS:.c=.d)

-# Whats going on here?
+# So whats going on here?

 While compiling, file header dependencies are stored in dependency files.
-If any header is updated, all source files which included the header are recompiled and relinked into the final binary.
+If a source file is updated it is solely recompiled and relinked.
+If any header is updated, all source files which included the header are recompiled and relinked.

 # So what do I do?